Chicago Wrongful Death Lawyer

 - Grief, sorrow, and mental suffering

-At Staver Law Group, we’ve helped numerous families in the Chicago area to recover compensation for the wrongful death of a loved one.
-Our philosophy in wrongful death cases is that we’re here to help shoulder some of the burden so that your family can focus on healing.
+At Staver Accident Injury Lawyers, P.C., we’ve helped numerous families in the Chicago area to recover compensation for the wrongful death of a loved one.
+Our philosophy in wrongful death cases is that we’re here to help shoulder as much of the burdens as we can, so your family can focus on healing.

-We have extensive experience in state and federal courts in the Chicago area, including Cook County, surrounding counties, and the U.S. District Court for the Northern District of Illinois.
-Our experience includes both trying cases in various courts and successfully negotiating pre-trial settlements so that you don’t have to go through the disruptive experience of a trial.
+Our Chicago wrongful death lawyers have extensive experience in state and federal courts throughout Illinois, including Cook County, surrounding counties, and the U.S. District Court for the Northern District of Illinois.
+We have tried various types of wrongful death cases and have successfully negotiated countless pre-trial settlements and obtained substantial jury verdicts.

-We offer a free consultation during which we’ll explain what a wrongful death claim is, what types of compensation you may be able to recover, what your rights are as a wrongful death beneficiary, and what the process will be if you decide to pursue a claim.
+The attorneys with Staver Accident Injury Lawyers, P.C. offer a free consultation during which we’ll explain what a wrongful death claim is, what types of compensation you may be able to recover, what your rights are as a wrongful death beneficiary, and what the process will be if you decide to pursue a claim.